stjudecloud/docs/docs/guides/genomics-platform/analyzing-data/rnaseq-expression-classification.md

 ## Requirements

 * The RNA-Seq Expression Classification pipeline reference data uses sequencing data from fresh, frozen tissue samples.
 It has not been evaluated for use with sequencing data generated from formalin-fixed paraffin-embedded (FFPE) specimens.
-* If running the aligned BAM or count-based pipelines, alignment must be done against the [GRCh38_no_alt reference](ftp://ftp.ncbi.nlm.nih.gov/genomes/all/GCA/000/001/405/GCA_000001405.15_GRCh38/seqs_for_alignment_pipelines.ucsc_ids/GCA_000001405.15_GRCh38_no_alt_analysis_set.fna.gz).
+* If running the count-based pipeline, alignment must be done against the [GRCh38_no_alt reference](ftp://ftp.ncbi.nlm.nih.gov/genomes/all/GCA/000/001/405/GCA_000001405.15_GRCh38/seqs_for_alignment_pipelines.ucsc_ids/GCA_000001405.15_GRCh38_no_alt_analysis_set.fna.gz).
 It should use parameters as specifed in our [RNA-seq workflow](https://stjudecloud.github.io/rfcs/0001-rnaseq-workflow-v2.0.0.html) to minimize any discrepancies caused by differing alignment specification.
 * If running the count-based pipeline, feature counts should be generated with htseq-count as described in our [RNA-seq workflow](https://stjudecloud.github.io/rfcs/0001-rnaseq-workflow-v2.0.0.html).
 This pipeline uses [Gencode v31](ftp://ftp.ebi.ac.uk/pub/databases/gencode/Gencode_human/release_31/gencode.v31.annotation.gtf.gz) annotations.

 ## Inputs